newaetech/ChipShover/README.md

 ### Medium-Resolution Stage (< 1 um)

-The medium-resolution stage uses a combination of standard aluminum extrusion pieces, some custom CNC made pieces, and a 'fairly good' XYZ stage sourced by NewAE.
-You can find alternate versions for most of the pieces and interface them with our system.
+The medium-resolution stage is composed of a custom frame and motorized microscope stages.
+The frame is made entirely of solid machined aluminum.

-If you wish to have minimum hassle, this is available in an easy-to-assemble kit.
-This kit comes with an XYZ stage that has been checked with a laser interferometer to validate the overall linearity, backlash, etc.
+For easiest setup and best results.
+This stage is available as part of a Kit from NewAE that also includes our controller, power supply, and helpful accesories.
+We call it the ChipShover PS1 (Positining system 1).

 ### Low-Resolution Stage